What is a Fistula?

 A fistula is an abnormal connection between an organ and another structure.
 Fistulas develop when an organ becomes inflamed or injured.
 They are a very common complication of inflammatory bowel disease (IBD), occurring more frequently in Crohn’s disease than ulcerative colitis.1 They are especially common when the colon and rectum are involved.
 About 35% of people with Crohn’s disease have at least 1 fistula.2 Half the time, the fistula has already formed by the time you are diagnosed with Crohn’s disease.2

-Where do fistulas occur?
+Where do fistulas occur with IBD?

 The most common location for a fistula is around the anus.2 These are called perianal fistulas.
 Over half of fistulas form in this location.
 The second most common location is between 2 loops of intestine.
 Fistulas can also form between the: